 Balloon payment mortgage

 Balloon payment mortgage is a special kind of mortgage where you are left with a large payment at the end of the loan.
 This means that the mortgage does not fully amortize over its lifespan.
-Balloon payment is always higher than monthly payments. .
+Balloon payment is always higher than monthly payments.
+It could amount to 2 times the monthly payment but it could also be thousands of dollars.
+In some cases, the payment is divided into a couple of smaller ones but usually, it is one lump sum paid at maturity.
 Balloon mortgages can have fixed or variable rates.
 Due to high risk for small owners balloon loans are more common in commercial real estate.
 An average homeowner could find it difficult to repay the balance due at loan's maturity.
 However, there are ways to overcome this difficulty.
 Some borrowers simply plan to sell their house before the balloon payment is due, others plan to refinance their loan when the balloon payment is due.
 If you decide to do this, the lender will convert your remaining balance into a traditional fully amortized loan.
 There are balloon mortgages which refinance the remaining balance automatically - they are called "two-step" mortgages.
 If you are considering a balloon loan, check our balloon payment calculator to help you estimate how much it will cost you.

 There are of course advantages to balloon loans, such as lower interest rates and monthly payments.
 Sometimes, it is also possible to take a bigger loan than in case of fixed or variable rate mortgages.
 You need to be careful however, because you might not be able to sell your house before the maturity date or the prices in the housing market might fall substantially and you will lose money.
 There is also risk attached to refinancing.
 If your financial situation deteriorates or the interest rates have gone up in the interim you might be faced with unaffordable terms.